ZinkDigital/boson/README.md

 val globalObj: BsonObject = new BsonObject().put("Salary", 1000).put("AnualSalary", 12000L)
     .put("Unemployed", false).put("Residence", "Lisboa").putNull("Experience")

-//  Instantiate a NettyBson that receives a buffer containing the Bson encoded val nettyBson: NettyBson = new NettyBson(vertxBuff = Option(globalObj.encode()))
+//  Instantiate a Boson that receives a buffer containing the Bson encoded val boson: Boson = new Boson(vertxBuff = Option(globalObj.encode()))

-//  Call extract method on nettyBson, the arguments being the netty byteBuf of NettyBson object,
+//  Call extract method on boson, the arguments being the netty byteBuf of Boson object,
-//  the key of the value to extract, and an expression from Table 1(shwon further down in this document). val result: Option[Any] = nettyBson.extract(nettyBson.getByteBuf, "AnualSalary", "first")
+//  the key of the value to extract, and an expression from Table 1(shwon further down in this document). val result: Option[Any] = boson.extract(nettyBson.getByteBuf, "AnualSalary", "first")
 ```

 ### Extracting a Json (Java)